cocos/cocos-docs/en/getting-started/faq.md

 return Es.through();
 ```

-### AssetDB resource creation
+### How to create an AssetDB resource in a plugin

-Use `Editor.remote.assetdb.create(url, data, callback)`.
+In the main process, use `Editor.assetdb.create(url, data, callback)`.
 The first argument is `db://assets/xxx.png`, and the second argument is the buffer read by the .png file.

-However, this method is performed in the main process.
-Unable to determine if `Edtior.remote` is working properly after cross-process, preferably operation in the main.js.

-### AssetDB resource refresh
+### How to refresh resources in AssetDB in the plugin

-`Editor.assetdb.refresh()` has a way to manually refresh the database.
-If it is executed on the page, it is `Editor.remote.assetdb.refresh`.
+`Editor.assetdb.refresh()` provides a way to manually refresh the asset database.